2lineok/Optimal-Control/PDE_1D_git/README.md

 ## Model parameters

-The parameters used in the simulation are defined in:
+The parameters used in the simulation are defined in Main.m:

-Parameters.m

-These include:

-- diffusion coefficient D
+- diffusion coefficient D = 0.012
-- growth rate ρ
+- growth rate ρ = 0.012
-- parameter α
+- parameter α = 100